Skip to main content

 Security Properties

 Verification before ingestion.
-The pre-exec scan and runtime interception both ensure the agent never sees content that failed verification.
-If the agent reads the file before verification completes, the injection has already succeeded.
-No trust-on-first-use.
-A file must have a valid signature from a trusted publisher on first encounter.
-TOFU creates a window where the first encounter is untrusted, which is the supply chain attack scenario this defends against.
+On Linux, the pre-exec scan and seccomp-notify runtime interception together ensure the agent never sees content that failed verification — files present at startup and files that appear mid-session are both verified before the agent can read them.
+On macOS, verification is startup-only: files present at launch are verified, and verified files are write-protected, but files that appear mid-session are not intercepted (see Seatbelt Write-Protection above).
+To mitigate this on macOS, literal patterns in the trust policy that have no matching file at startup cause a hard failure in deny mode.
+No trust-on-first-use (Linux).
+On Linux, a file must have a valid signature from a trusted publisher on first encounter — seccomp-notify intercepts the openat() syscall before the read completes.
+On macOS, this guarantee applies only to files present at startup.
 Blocklist before crypto.
 A known-malicious file is denied even if it has a valid signature.
 This handles the case of a legitimately-signed file that is later discovered to be malicious.
 Private key protection.
 For keyed signing, the private key lives in the system keystore (macOS Keychain / Linux Secret Service).
 It is never written to disk in plaintext.
 Short-lived certificates.
 Keyless signatures use short-lived Fulcio certificates (typically 10-20 minutes).
 The Rekor timestamp proves the signature was created while the certificate was valid, not against the current time.